LambdaSchool/Sprint-Challenge--Security-CA/security/README.md

 All of my important files are immediatly backed up to Google Drive (which has 2factor attached to my phone, which has a pretty complex design needed to open it) as I create them, they are also stored on one of my external hard drives, projects are also saved on github or gitlab.

 I also use a vpn for just about all of internet activity.

+-- I realized that I could 2 factor a couple more of my accounts, so I set them up to worth with Google Authenticator.